83Gh0st/quizo/README.md

 ## Acknowledgments

-This project was inspired by the [Build A Quiz App With JavaScript](https://youtu.be/vIyU4nInlt0) tutorial by Web Dev Simplified.
-Special thanks to the tutorial creator for providing an excellent guide.
+This project was inspired by the [Build A Quiz App With JavaScript](https://youtu.be/vIyU4nInlt0) tutorial by Elliott Chong.
+Special thanks to the creators for their guidance and resources.

 ---

 Feel free to star the repo if you find it helpful! 🌟
 For any issues or suggestions, open an [issue](https://github.com/83Gh0st/quizo/issues).
 ```

-Save this content as `README.md` in your GitHub repository.
-It’s structured to provide clear guidance for users while maintaining a professional format.
-Let me know if you'd like additional sections or details!